jpillora/installer/README.md

 *Or you can use* `wget -qO- <url> | bash`

-:warning: I promise [my instance of `installer`](https://i.jpillora.com/) is simply a copy of this repo.
-Nevertheless, you're right to be wary of piping shell scripts from unknown servers, you can host your own server [here](#host-your-own).
-Or just leave off `| bash` and checkout the script yourself.

 **Path API**

 * `user` Github user (defaults to @jpillora, customizable if you [host your own](#host-your-own))